 Data centres are all over the world.
-Two of the largest global clusters are in North Virginia and in London Data centres are all over the world.
 Two of the largest global data centre clusters are in North Virginia and in London, followed by at least a dozen locations of decreasing size before you get anywhere near Scandinavia, which currently represents a relatively minor market by comparison.
 Iceland has the benefit of geothermal power, stable government and a highly skilled workforce, so will be an attractive destination for some operators but others will be deterred by particulates and other risks from volcanic activity.
-In recent years though, the Scandinavian data centre market has expanded very rapidly. albeit from a small base, driven primarily (but not exclusively) by large US Cloud providers seeking land with cheap, renewable power.
+In recent years, though the Scandinavian data centre market has expanded very rapidly, albeit from a small base, driven primarily (but not exclusively) by large US Cloud providers seeking land with cheap, renewable power.
 Iceland, Norway, Denmark and Sweden have been competing fiercely for this business, smoothing planning restrictions, reducing energy taxes and improving connectivity and all have been successful in attracting data centre investments.
 This makes perfect sense for these operators and we expect to see very strong growth in these regions.

 However, data centre operators are not all the same and so the more traditional "metro markets" of London, Frankfurt, Amsterdam, Paris, and more recently Dublin, are preferred locations for other operators, for instance those supporting financial services companies who need world class connectivity (financial transactions and trading activity require close physical proximity to the internet exchange, to minimise any delay on data movements).
 They also remain attractive to those who want to be part of a larger data centre ecosystem - including those same US cloud companies investing in the Nordic region.
-In short, it's a case of horses for courses.
-Data centres have nothing to do with me
+So in short, it's a case of horses for courses.

+7 Data centres have nothing to do with me

 Data centres have everything to do with you, from the moment you get up in the morning to last thing at night.
 Most people think that data centres are nothing to do with them, and that they are the preserve of government, large ICT companies, and banks.
 But in reality data centres, and the services they provide, pervade our lives.
 Often without realising it we now rely on data centres for even the most mundane activities.
-That means that during even a rather We depend on data centres in the same way that we depend on electricity boring day, we use data centres dozens, if not hundreds of times: booking a train ticket, driving to work, using an app, receiving a text, sending an email, watching TV, shopping at Sainsbury's (or anywhere else for that matter), paying council tax, visiting the doctor, socialising on Facebook, selling something on eBay, watching YouTube, making a holiday booking, paying the electricity bill, withdrawing money from an ATM, calling our Mum.
+That means that during even a rather boring day, we use data centres dozens, if not hundreds of times: booking a train ticket, driving to work, using an app, receiving a text, sending an email, watching TV, shopping at Sainsbury's (or anywhere else for that matter), paying council tax, visiting the doctor, socialising on facebook, selling something on eBay, watching uTube, making a holiday booking, paying the electricity bill, withdrawing money from an ATM, calling your Mum.
 The list really is endless.
-So we depend on data centres in the same way that we depend on electricity, it's just that some of us haven't noticed.
-Data centres, and the services they provide, pervade our lives
+So we depend on data centres in the same way that we depend on electricity.